Romanitho/Winget-AutoUpdate/README.md

 Set WAU to run at user logon.

 **-UpdatesInterval**
 Specify the update frequency: Daily (Default), Weekly, Biweekly, Monthly or Never.
-Can be set to 'Never' in combination with '-UpdatesAtLogon'
+Can be set to 'Never' in combination with '-UpdatesAtLogon' for instance

 **-UpdatesAtTime**
 Specify the time of the update interval execution time.
-Default 6AM
+Default 6AM.
+(From version 1.15.0)

 **-RunOnMetered**
 Run WAU on metered connection.
 Default No.